-All researchers must fill out a Sapelo Island research request and a UGAMI researcher housing reservation form.
+All researchers must fill out a Sapelo Island research request and a UGAMI researcher housing reservation form (please download, complete and save the form, then email it to Gracie Townsend at email@example.com).
 This includes class visits in cases where the instructor or students are planning a project that may be published in a scientific journal.

 UGAMI maintains Georgia DNR scientific collections permit for non-listed fish, invertebrates and plants.
 Researchers and students can be issued a subpermit.
 Collecting subpermits must be in your possession while working in the field.
 For more information, please contact Mary Price.

 All research and teaching projects using live vertebrates, including fish, are regulated by the UGA Institutional Animal Care and Use Committee (IACUC).
 UGAMI maintains a UGA IACUC permit for field collections that covers educational trawls and undergraduate demonstration projects.
 However, if you or your students are planning a research project that may be published in a scientific journal, you will need to obtain a permit and appropriate IACUC training.
 This may be obtained either directly through UGA’s IACUC or as a Memorandum of Understanding between UGA and your home institution.
 If you are planning a project that falls into this category, please contact Mary Price.

 Please contact Mary Price if you are transporting gas cylinders; using toxic/dangerous chemicals or dewers of inert, liquid gases; or anticipate generating any hazardous waste.
 Anyone using chemicals must have current Georgia Board of Regents certifications on file for Global Harmonizing System – Right to Know (GHS-RTK) and Hazardous Waste (annual recertification required).
 You are responsible for providing your own personal protective equipment.